apache/hudi/hudi-utils/confid_doc.md

 `Config Class`: org.apache.hudi.config.HoodieWriteConfig<br>
 > #### hoodie.embed.timeline.server.reuse.enabled
-> <br>
+> Controls whether the timeline server instance should be cached and reused across the JVM (across task lifecycles)to avoid startup costs.
+This should rarely be changed.<br>
 > `Default Value: false`<br>
 > `Config Param: EMBEDDED_TIMELINE_SERVER_REUSE_ENABLED`<br>

 ---

 > #### hoodie.datasource.write.keygenerator.class
-> Key generator class, that implements will extract the key out of incoming Row object<br>
+> Key generator class, that implements `org.apache.hudi.keygen.KeyGenerator` extract a key out of incoming records.<br>
 > `Default Value: none`<br>
 > `Config Param: KEYGENERATOR_CLASS_PROP`<br>

 ---

 > #### hoodie.bulkinsert.shuffle.parallelism
-> Bulk insert is meant to be used for large initial imports and this parallelism determines the initial number of files in your table.
-Tune this to achieve a desired optimal size during initial import.<br>
+> For large initial imports using bulk_insert operation, controls the parallelism to use for sort modes or custom partitioning donebefore writing records to the table.<br>
 > `Default Value: 1500`<br>
 > `Config Param: BULKINSERT_PARALLELISM`<br>

 ---

 > #### hoodie.rollback.parallelism
-> Determines the parallelism for rollback of commits.<br>
+> Parallelism for rollback of commits.
+Rollbacks perform delete of files or logging delete blocks to file groups on storage in parallel.<br>
 > `Default Value: 100`<br>
 > `Config Param: ROLLBACK_PARALLELISM`<br>

 ---

 > #### hoodie.write.schema
-> <br>
+> The specified write schema.
+In most case, we do not need set this parameter, but for the case the write schema is not equal to the specified table schema, we can specify the write schema by this parameter.
+Used by MergeIntoHoodieTableCommand<br>
 > `Default Value: none`<br>
 > `Config Param: WRITE_SCHEMA_PROP`<br>

 ---

 > #### hoodie.timeline.layout.version
-> <br>
+> Controls the layout of the timeline.
+Version 0 relied on renames, Version 1 (default) models the timeline as an immutable log relying only on atomic writes for object storage.<br>
 > `Default Value: none`<br>
 > `Config Param: TIMELINE_LAYOUT_VERSION`<br>
+> `Since Version: 0.5.1`<br>

 ---

 > #### hoodie.avro.schema.validate
-> <br>
+> Validate the schema used for the write against the latest schema, for backwards compatibility.<br>
 > `Default Value: false`<br>
 > `Config Param: AVRO_SCHEMA_VALIDATE`<br>

 ---

 > #### hoodie.bulkinsert.sort.mode
 > Sorting modes to use for sorting records for bulk insert.
-This is leveraged when user defined partitioner is not configured.
-Default is GLOBAL_SORT.
+This is user when user hoodie.bulkinsert.user.defined.partitioner.classis not configured.
 Available values are - GLOBAL_SORT: this ensures best file sizes, with lowest memory overhead at cost of sorting.
 PARTITION_SORT: Strikes a balance by only sorting within a partition, still keeping the memory overhead of writing lowest and best effort file sizing.
 NONE: No sorting.
-Fastest and matches spark.write.parquet() in terms of number of files, overheads<br>
+Fastest and matches `spark.write.parquet()` in terms of number of files, overheads<br>
 > `Default Value: GLOBAL_SORT`<br>
 > `Config Param: BULKINSERT_SORT_MODE`<br>

 ---

+> #### hoodie.spillable.diskmap.type
+> When handling input data that cannot be held in memory, to merge with a file on storage, a spillable diskmap is employed.
+By default, we use a persistent hashmap based loosely on bitcask, that offers O(1) inserts, lookups.
+Change this to `ROCKS_DB` to prefer using rocksDB, for handling the spill.<br>
+> `Default Value: BITCASK`<br>
+> `Config Param: SPILLABLE_DISK_MAP_TYPE`<br>

+---

 > #### hoodie.upsert.shuffle.parallelism
-> Once data has been initially imported, this parallelism controls initial parallelism for reading input records.
-Ensure this value is high enough say: 1 partition for 1 GB of input data<br>
+> Parallelism to use for upsert operation on the table.
+Upserts can shuffle data to perform index lookups, file sizing, bin packing records optimallyinto file groups.<br>
 > `Default Value: 1500`<br>
 > `Config Param: UPSERT_PARALLELISM`<br>

 ---

 > #### hoodie.embed.timeline.server.gzip
-> <br>
+> Controls whether gzip compression is used, for large responses from the timeline server, to improve latency.<br>
 > `Default Value: true`<br>
 > `Config Param: EMBEDDED_TIMELINE_SERVER_COMPRESS_OUTPUT`<br>

 ---

 > #### hoodie.fail.on.timeline.archiving
-> <br>
+> Timeline archiving removes older instants from the timeline, after each write operation, to minimize metadata overhead.
+Controls whether or not, the write should be failed as well, if such archiving fails.<br>
 > `Default Value: true`<br>
 > `Config Param: FAIL_ON_TIMELINE_ARCHIVING_ENABLED_PROP`<br>

 ---

 > #### hoodie.write.status.storage.level
-> HoodieWriteClient.insert and HoodieWriteClient.upsert returns a persisted RDD[WriteStatus], this is because the Client can choose to inspect the WriteStatus and choose and commit or not based on the failures.
-This is a configuration for the storage level for this RDD<br>
+> Write status objects hold metadata about a write (stats, errors), that is not yet committed to storage.
+This controls the how that information is cached for inspection by clients.
+We rarely expect this to be changed.<br>
 > `Default Value: MEMORY_AND_DISK_SER`<br>
 > `Config Param: WRITE_STATUS_STORAGE_LEVEL`<br>

+---

+> #### hoodie.table.base.file.format
+> <br>
+> `Default Value: PARQUET`<br>
+> `Config Param: BASE_FILE_FORMAT`<br>

 ---